friedice5467/FrostFlow/README.md

 - **Real-time Updates**: The application uses SignalR for real-time updates.
 This ensures that messages are received immediately, providing a seamless communication experience.

 ## Security
-The application is designed with a focus on security.
+The application prioritizes security at its core.
 All data transmission is done over HTTPS, ensuring that user data is always encrypted and secure.
-In addition, user authentication is handled using ASP.NET Identity, which provides a secure and customizable solution for managing user access.
+User authentication and authorization are handled using ASP.NET Identity and JWT tokens, providing a secure and robust mechanism for managing user access.

 ## Technologies Used